JZJisawesome/ece250-testcases/README.md

 You can then compare the results to the corresponding file in the "output" folder to ensure your program produces the correct output!

-In the future, I (John) will be writing an "autograder" of my own that will eventually automate this process for you!
+In the future, I (John) will be writing an "autograder" of my own that will eventually automate this process for you (not the git clone part)!

 # Contributing

-By having your testcases included in this repository, you agree to having them released under the MIT license (of course you retain copyright).
+By having your testcases included in this repository, you agree to having them released under the MIT License (of course you retain copyright).
 You'll get a spot in the following "Contributors" section of the README for your contributions, indicating which test files are yours.

 Only input files with a corresponding expected output file will be accepted for inclusion.